-“I know that in some countries saying words like sh** and fu** are something that is kinda normal; but in our country it’s offending.”
+“I know that in some countries saying words like sh** and fu** are something that is kinda normal, but in our country it’s offending.”

 No, this isn’t our Filipino Administration Coordinator telling me off for swearing; it’s the first thing she mentions when I ask her for some outsourcing tips for an article I’m writing.
-It brings a smile to my face, as I breath a sigh of relief knowing worst thing I’ve ever said is “bugger” in our daily Slack conversations!
+It brings a smile to my face, as I breathe a sigh of relief knowing worst thing I’ve ever said is “bugger” in our daily Slack conversations!

-When is the best time to outsource?
+When is the best time to outsource remote staff?

 - You’re spending too much time working in areas that you either dislike or aren’t good at.
 For me, book-keeping was my nemesis.
 I hated book-keeping and I was no good at it.
 Hiring a bookkeeper was therefore a no-brainer.
 It freed my time to concentrate on the things I was good at, therefore saving me money and stress.

-- Your work load has been steadily increasing and although it may not be constant, by hiring someone, you’ll be able to use the extra time bringing in new clients, improving your business systems or getting on top of your huge workload.
+- Your workload has been steadily increasing and although it may not be constant, by hiring someone, you’ll be able to use the extra time bringing in new clients, improving your business systems or getting on top of your huge workload.

 - You’ve sat down and done the figures.
 You’ve looked at your current incomings and outgoings and estimated the amount of time and money you’re spending doing the job you want to outsource.
 The figures tell you that the cost of hiring someone looks viable.